 - Complete 10 reps.

-You can step out if jumping hurts your knees.
+You can step your feet out if jumping hurts your knees.

 - Start standing.
 Lower your hands to the ground, and then jump or step back into a high plank.